towersvault/shinpokered/README.md

 It also has all the pokedex data in metric.

 Engine features from USA Yellow version have been backported.
-Super Gameboy palettes get converted to display on the Gameboy Color.
-No more monochrome!
+No more duochrome!
+Yellow's color scheme gets converted to display on the Gameboy Color.
 Attack animations are colored according to type during Gameboy Color play.
-The audio engine is backported for stereo sound support.
+Yellow's audio engine is backported for stereo sound support.

 New options that can be toggled!
 - Hit SELECT on the options screen to cycle through the audio output types.